lucaschi2026-code/Pickle-Ball-Launcher/README.md

 ### Why it failed

-- **Tiny contact patch.** Scooter tread is narrow and rounded (~24–30 mm wide).
+- **Tiny contact patch.** Scooter tread is narrow and rounded.
 A pickleball is a 74 mm sphere.
 Round pressed on round is close to a single *point*, and friction force depends on how much surface is touching.
+This meant every launch had to be perfectly aligned with the equator of the pickleball.
+Because of human error and 2 individual wheels that vibrate randomly, this was nearly impossible.

 https://github.com/user-attachments/assets/05e2c2c6-3fab-460d-b990-52fe02558209

 - **A pickleball won't squash — this is the core of it.** A tennis ball flattens and wraps around the wheel, giving a big patch and long contact; that's why narrow wheels work in tennis machines.
-A pickleball is hard, hollow, perforated plastic.
-Press harder and you just crack it.
-All the give has to come from the wheel, and scooter wheels have almost none.
+A pickleball is hard, hollow, and smoother.
+Pressing too hard with the narrow scooter wheels probably caused the pickleball to slide laterally instead of being compressed at the equator.
 - **Why more speed made it worse:** a faster launch needs more force over less time.
 The friction *needed* goes up, the friction *available* stays the same, so more of the wheel speed is lost to slip.

 ### Improvements